Veggie Chips

 • Preheat the oven to 200C/400F.

 • Slice all the veggies into uniformly thin slices with a knife or mandoline.
-In a bowl, toss them with the oil, salt, and pepper until evenly coated.
+In a bowl, toss them with the salt and pepper until evenly coated.

 • Spread out on a baking pan lined with parchment paper, minimizing overlap.
-Bake for 10 minutes at 400F.
-Flip.
+Bake for 10 minutes, then flip once.
 Bake for another 5-10 minutes until crispy and slightly brown but not burnt.
 Watch them carefully and even remove some early if they are browning before the others.

 • Remove from the oven and allow to cool for a few minutes before eating.